luciusmagn/nary-lang/README.md

 }
 ```

-# Example: working with custom types and members
+# Example: Working with custom types and members

 Similarly, you can work with members of your custom types.
 This works by registering a 'get' or a 'set' function for working with your struct.